3 if indeed, having been clothed, we shall not be found naked.

 Nakedness here is the idea that the believer is in a disembodied state, a soul without a body.
 If our death precedes the Rapture, we will be “found naked.”
 The Christian is disembodied or unclothed after death and before he receives his resurrection body.
 Paul’s desire was for the Rapture, where all Christians will receive their gloried bodies.

 One day the Christian will never fear the separation of the soul from the body again.

 The body and the soul belong together (Ge 2:7).
 One day God will take our present physical bodies, subject to deterioration and death, and transform them like His glorious body (Php 3:21).
 This is why we look forward to an immediate transformation of our physical bodies when Christ returns (Ro 14:8).
 The soul will never sleep; upon death, the Christian is forever with the Lord.
 However, his body will sleep until Christ comes again.
 At that point the Christian will possess a new body, an immortal body.

 The Bible teaches that we receive resurrection life at the time of Christ’s return (1 Th 4:13-18; 1 Co 15:22-28, 52-55; 2 Co 1:9; 4:4; Ro 8:22-24; Php 3:11, 20-21; 2 Ti 2:18).
 Christians do not receive their resurrection bodies at death.
 The soul (found naked) exists without the body in the presence of Christ until He comes back.
 The Bible does not further explain the bodiless state of the soul.
 After death, Christians wait for the resurrection of the body.

 Christians in heaven right now are naked.
-They will not receive their resurrection body until Christ comes for the church (1 Th 4:16-17).
-The soul would be in heaven but the body on earth.
+They will not receive their resurrection bodies until Christ comes for the church (1 Th 4:16-17).
+The soul will be in heaven but the body on earth.
 There is no such thing as a bodyless soul on earth, but there is in heaven.
 Neither is there a doctrine of soul-sleep; only the body sleeps.